 Zero waste is a new approach to waste management and the use of resources.
 It goes beyond the “end-of-the-line” treatment of waste and promotes not only the three “R’s” (reduce, reuse, recycle), but also focuses on a “whole system” approach to the use of resources including composting and conservation (rot, restore).
 The City is currently implementing a Zero Waste Plan with the goal of diverting 90% of waste from the landfill by 2030.

-Before the plan was developed, a study of the community's waste was undertaken to identify opportunities to divert waste from the landfill by new or enhanced waste reduction, reuse, recycling, composting programs.
+Before developing the plan, the City conducted a community waste study to identify opportunities to divert waste from the landfill by new or enhanced waste reduction, reuse, recycling, composting programs.
 Such programs conserve landfill space and natural resources while reducing greenhouse gas emissions.

-At the Zero Waste Workshop on March 4, 2019, the City provided information about our current achievement of 78% diversion of waste from the landfill, and presented the results of the latest Waste Characterization Study.
+At the Zero Waste Workshop on March 4, 2019, the City provided information about the achievement of 78% waste diversion from the landfill, and presented results of the latest Waste Characterization Study.
 The City asked participants to identify the policies, programs and infrastructure needed to achieve the City's goal of 90% waste reduction and recycling by 2030.
 The council reviewed and approved the final Zero Waste Plan on October 29, 2019.

 If you would like to subscribe to Zero Waste and Service Agreements notifications, please visit MountainView.gov/mymv.